michellejm/ConflictUrbanism-InfraPolitics/Tutorials/03_Annotation.md

 #### The Premise

-n this exercise, you will annotate your map with data we have collected about the plague events in Mumbai/Bombay.
+In this exercise, you will annotate your map with data we have collected about the plague events in Bombay.
 Using the GeoTiff you created in [Tutorial 02](https://github.com/michellejm/ConflictUrbanism-InfraPolitics/blob/master/Tutorials/02_Georeferencing.md) and a spreadsheet of events from the years before and after the plague, you will create an animated timeline telling the story of how the plague started a series of events that amplified the housing shortage in Bombay and gave the colonial powers the opportunity to gain more control over individuals' lives.

 For context lets take a look at what this final map will look like.
 It is visible [here](LINK)